mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 }
 ```

-`Binds` is a contract which tells dagger to return the argument in place of the return type.
-The above statement to be read as "when `Shape` is requested, return `Circle`".
+`Binds` is a contract that tells dagger to return the argument in place of the return type.
+The above statement is to be read as "when `Shape` is requested, return `Circle`".
 This could work well for one-to-one mapping where the abstraction is only there to loosely couple the implementation.

 ### Dagger map-multibindings

-It is a common practice in programming where we keep a lookup registry and query an object by unique key.
+It is a common practice in programming where we keep a lookup registry and query an object by a unique key.
 [Dagger map](https://dagger.dev/dev-guide/multibindings.html) is the same, with a decoupled approach.

 1. Map instance is scoped to component
 2. Map elements are managed at compile time.
-That means multiple modules can contribute to the map without knowledge about each other.
-In fact, they don't get the map instance to lookup in the first place.
+That means multiple modules can contribute to the map without knowing about each other.
+In fact, they don't get the map instance to look up in the first place.
-3. Map is an injectable dependecy for the consumer.
+3. Map is an injectable dependency for the consumer.
 This consumer should have the knowledge about which key to lookup.

 In the above example, whenever we need a `Shape`, `Circle` will be returned.
 What if I want a square?
 Dagger multibinding can help with that.